-The diocese is divided into seven areas with one or more deaneries called Archdeaconries.
+The diocese is divided into seven areas with one or more deaneries called archdeaconries.
 Archdeacons are clergy appointed by the bishop to assist with matters within one's own archdeaconry.
 The archdeacons work with the regional deans to ensure that clergy receive the support and assistance they require to carry out the ministry.
 Archdeaconries currently include:

-- Chatham (Chaleur Miramichi Deanery)
+- Chatham (Deanery of Chaleur Miramichi)

-- Fredericton (Fredericton and York Deaneries)
+- Fredericton (Fredericton and York deaneries)

 - Kingston and the Kennebecasis (Deanery of Kingston Kennebecasis)

-- St. Andrews (St. Andrews and Lancaster Deaneries)
+- Moncton (Deanery of Shediac)

-- Moncton (Shediac Deanery)
+- Saint John (Deanery of Saint John)

-- Saint John (Saint John Deanery)
+- St. Andrews (St. Andrews and Lancaster deaneries)

-- Woodstock (Woodstock Deanery)
+- Woodstock (Deanery of Woodstock)